BY BILL PURDIN

 Still in my combat uniform, I was in a 1963 Chevy turning into my folks’ driveway before I knew it.
 There were flowers and grass; waxed floors and a kitchen table.
 A color television was on.
 Something was happening on it; I was the only one watching.

 I couldn’t figure it out really.
 My dad said that Neil Armstrong was about to step out of the Lunar Module.
 I kept watching.
 I put my hand to my face.
 There was still the smell of the guns.
 The smell of the war.
 “That’s one small step for man, a giant leap for mankind.”
 I hadn’t even sat down yet, and we were on the Moon.
 I watched, transfixed, as though from another world.

 My parents and family were moving my gear into the house, a coffee pot was brewing.
 I looked at my watch and knew exactly where I should have been: twenty clicks downriver at thirty knots, steaming on station.

 I watched Neil Armstrong and Buzz Aldrin post the flag and saluted along with them.
 They started to move around on the Moon, I went downstairs to my old room.
-Moving slowly, uncertainly, as if the gravity was strange.
+Moving slowly, uncertainly, as though the gravity was strange.
 I sat at my old desk.
 It seemed small.
 I opened the drawer.
 There was a letter I had written to a girl friend before leaving for Vietnam two years ago.
 The handwriting did not look familiar, the sentiments seemed silly now.
 I read the letter through, refolded it and put it back in the drawer.
 My mom was watching me.
 I looked at her.
-In some ways I had forgotten that I had a mother, it would take time to readjust.
+In some ways I had forgotten that I had a mother.
+It would take time to readjust.